The Predefined list does not display the values

 However if you use the wizard to pick a contact from a differenct data package it does not use the <references> element but puts in the contact element with the usual children, and no <references> tag.

 With the entityCodeList there is the

 They all refer to an "Reference" number in the same eml file and data package.
 The actual values to be displayed are contained in a different file that is not part of the eml file though.

 With the Contact information the values to be displayed such as Joe in the <givenName>Joe<givenName> are contained in the same eml file when the <reference> element is used.
 When the values are contained in a different data package the complete element is "imported" rather than just a reference to it.

 In the case of the entityCodeList element "references" numbers are in the same data packages.
 The entityCodeList element reference numbers are in the same eml file BUT the values or content for those references are not stored in the same eml file.
 This is differnt than what is happening with the contact reference.
 There is no element tag holding the content that needs to be displayed.

-#1 Updated by Will Tyburczy about 14 years ago
+#1 Updated by Will Tyburczy over 14 years ago

 The problem with displaying the code values and definitions is that they reside in the actual data file, which is inaccessable for the purposes of XSLT (I think).
 However it might be nice to give the user the option to either reference to data values as is done currently, or to import the values an definitions from the data file into the EML of the attribute (analogous to the "copy & edit" and "edit original" options when you re-use the data of a responsible party).
 This would give users an option that would allow them to have the code values and definitions in a more readable format, even if it did introduce some redundancy in the data package.